At-EC/At-RTOS/README.md

 - TIMER
 - ...

-The more details you can see the descriptions in the file `<root_path>/include/atos_configuration.h`.
+The more details you can see the descriptions in the template file [atos_configuration.h](./include/template/atos_configuration.h).

 ## Interface

-The [at_rtos.h](https://github.com/At-EC/At-RTOS/blob/main/include/kernal/at_rtos.h) is an interface of At-RTOS kernal.
+The [at_rtos.h](./include/kernal/at_rtos.h) is an interface of At-RTOS kernal.
 You can check the interface usage in this file to perform it in your embedded controller system.

 The following sample codes illustrates how to create your first thread:
 ```c